ROADII-Lab/R25-IncidentDetection/README.md

 	Parameters to be set in Analysis/RandomForest_Train.R include:

 	num
 	Class: string
 	Desc: a name for the model being generated

 	state
 	Class: string
 	Desc: the state abbreviation for the state which predictions are being generated for

 	one_zone
 	Class: boolean
 	Desc: a boolean object identifying whether or not the state consists of only one time zone.
 TRUE if the state consists of one and only one time zone.

 	time_zone_name
 	Class: string
 	Desc: the state's time zone.
 Must match a valid time zone listed in the OlsonNames function.
 Execute OlsonNames() to view valid time zone names

 	time_bins
 	Class: Boolean
 	Desc: A boolean object indicating whether the tool should group data in 6-hour increments

 	Outputs include:

+	Model_{model_number}_RandomForest_Output.RData: a random forest model generated using the defined parameters.
+	AUC_{model_number}.pdf:  A pdf containing an Area-Under-Curve graph for the newly trained random forest model.
+	{model_number}_RandomForest_pred.csv: A csv containing the predictions performed on the test data used to train the random forest model.
-	Fitvars_{model_name}.csv: A .csv file containing the names of variables used to fit the random forest model.
+	Fitvars_{model_number}.csv: A .csv file containing the names of variables used to fit the random forest model.
+	importance_barplot{model_number}_{date}.png: A plot measuring the importance of each variable used in fitting the random forest model.

 1. Download zipped data files and R scripts, preserving the directory structure.
 Place files into home directory.
 For Windows users, this is C:\Users\[user]\Documents.
 If needed, update file paths to locations where data and scripts are saved, although placing files into the home directory should work without any updates.